Inside the spectacular fall of the granddaddy of right-wing conspiracy sites

 The shareholders said they wanted Farah to focus on his core business: the website, which was drawing up to 4 million unique visitors a month.
 Obama’s election had given Farah the perfect foil: In 2009, the site dug in on the birther theory, publishing hundreds of a rticles pushing the notion that Obama’s birth certificate was questionable.
 PolitiFact dubbed WND “the conductor of the Birther train.”

 Then and now, Farah has attracted well-known figures to write for the site, including Jerome Corsi, who wrote a book questioning Obama’s eligibility to be president and is a key witness in the special counsel probe of Russian interference in the 2016 election; and evangelical Christian leader James Dobson.
-His daughter, Alyssa Farah—now Vice President Mike Pence’s press secretary —wrote for WND briefly in 2013 and 2014.
+His daughter, Alyssa Farah — Vice President Pence’s press secretary — wrote for WND briefly in 2013 and 2014.

 Farah cultivated a secretive persona.
 He refused to meet at his office for a 2010 interview with the Los Angeles Times, only agreeing to sit down at a Starbucks in Virginia if the name of the town wasn’t given.